-Claudine first joined the Digital Impact Alliance in October 2017, after receiving a dual masters in international relations and public relations from the Maxwell School and S.I.
+first joined the Digital Impact Alliance in October 2017, shortly after receiving a dual degree in Public Diplomacy from the Maxwell School and S.I.
 Newhouse School at Syracuse University.
-After working as a Program Coordinator and Researcher for DIAL’s Business Operations, she is currently working with the Principles of Digital Development.
-As manager, she shapes and delivers DIAL’s strategy for enabling the digital development community’s capacity through the adoption of good practice and collaboration.
-She facilitates partnerships and promotes best practice standards between funders, implementers, governments and other actors, in order to achieve greater collective impact.
+In her role at DIAL, she helps shape and deliver Digital Principles strategies for communication and enables the digital development community’s capacity through the adoption of good practice and collaboration.
+She facilitates partnerships and promotes best practice standards between funders, implementers, governments and other actors in order to achieve greater collective impact.